 The PCP or AP shall operate its BSS at the selected Cluster Time Offset on the channel of the S-AP and include the PCP or AP clustering control field in transmitted DMG Beacon frames.

+After joining the centralized PCP or AP cluster, the CDMG member PCP or AP shall transmit its DMG Beacon frames and include the ECPAC Policy element in (Re)Association Response, Announce, and Information Response frames following the rules as described in 9.34.2.2.

 9.34a.3 Cluster maintenance